DrMikeyS/COVIDVaccinePatientSlips/README.md

  - [Download](https://github.com/DrMikeyS/COVIDVaccinePatientSlips/archive/main.zip) the file package
  - Open "index.html" or "fullpage.html" in Chrome, Firefox or Safari (Fullpage prints an A4 form version with QR codes for clinics that are recording on paper)
  - Export the "Session List" from AccuBook or generate a CSV file with headings for: NhsNumber,	Name,	DateOfBirth (Optional:	SessionDate,	StartTime, Address)
- - Upload the CSV session list into the generator (index.html)
+ - Upload the CSV session list into the generator
- - Print and cut out the patient slips
+ - Print out the patient slips
- - Use barcode scanners to scan DOB and NHS number into Health Outcomes
+ - Use barcode scanners to scan DOB and NHS number into Outcomes4Health

 ## IG and Security
 No data is transferred anywhere when using this tool, all the process is done in your web browser so there are no IG concerns.